britishgas-engineering/ya-done/README.md

 **Ready to use yadda BBD test framework with selenium-webdriver and chai**

+## Version 1.5.0 - BREAKING CHANGE!!!!!
+Server must now be specified in yaddaCore when using any provider e.g. Browserstack, Perfecto
-### Version 1.5.0 removes the restriction of only being able to use Browserstack for continuous testing.
+### Removes the restriction of only being able to use Browserstack for continuous testing.
 See Continuous Testing config below

 [![travis build passing](https://travis-ci.org/britishgas-engineering/ya-done.svg?branch=master)](https://travis-ci.org/britishgas-engineering/ya-done)